muggy8/improbable/have-and-havenot/9nyC33pA.md

 I gave 4 a confused look and quickly looked down at the palm of my hand to run through the scenario.

 If the number A was the same as the number 10 then the number 10 under this scenario would be the same as 11 right?
-That would mean 10 + A would make 1A which is the be the same as 11 + 10 and yah that would indeed make 21.
+That would mean 10 + A would make 1A which is the same as 11 + 10 and yah that would indeed make 21.

 After confirming this, I looked back up.